Let me ask you something.

 So instead of fighting with yourself trying to get inspired to work on your blog, or to write your next blog post, do something else entirely.

-It could be anything at all; washing the car, going off for a walk, listening to music, watching motivational videos on YouTube even!
+It could be anything at all; washing the car, going off for a nice walk, listening to music, watching motivational videos on YouTube even!

 A few months back I hit a bit of a wall when I was thinking about a topic to write about for my blog.
 I just wasn’t feeling it one day.

-So instead of sitting in front of my computer aimlessly staring at a blank screen, fighting with myself, I decided I would do something else entirely and blitz my office and have a good old clear out.
+So instead of sitting in front of my computer aimlessly staring at a blank screen, fighting with myself, I decided I would do something else entirely and blitz my office to have a good old clear out.

 Task: Do something that will inspire you to do blogging.
+It doesn’t matter what it is.
+Just do it!

 This is no doubt one of the biggest reason’s why a lot of folks get low and uninspired to blog.